pyinstaller/pyinstaller/doc/bootloader-building.rst

 the pip_ setup will attempt to build the bootloader for your platform, even if it is already present.

+  By default, the pip_ setup process will prioritize searching for the msvc (Microsoft Visual C++) compiler.
+  If you prefer to use a specific compiler, you have the option to set the environment variable ``PYINSTALLER_BOOTLOADER_COMPILER`` to either 'gcc' or 'clang'.
+Doing so will instruct the setup to use the chosen compiler.

 Supported platforms are

 * GNU/Linux (using gcc)